-Students who are not well prepared in high school math at least through a second year algebra course (following geometry) should plan, with an advisor, a three-year program to prepare for transfer to a four-year college or university.
-The emphasis in the first year should be on strengthening math, basic science, communication, and reading skills.
+If you are not well prepared in high school math at least through a second year algebra course (following geometry), you should plan, with your advisor, a three-year program to prepare you for transfer to a four-year college or university.
+The emphasis in the first year should be on strengthening your math, basic science, communication, and reading skills.

-The given sequence begins with MATH& 141 Precalculus I. If possible, start with MATH& 151 Calculus I.
+The given sequence begins with MATH& 141 Pre-Calculus I. If possible, start with MATH& 151 Calculus I.

-It is extremely important that students identify the institution to which they intend to transfer to as soon as possible as some computer science programs have specific general education requirements and prerequisites.
+It is extremely important that you, the student, identify the institution you intend to transfer to as soon as possible as some computer science programs have specific general education requirements and prerequisites.